xmateq/clearcode-exercise/README.md

 # DevOps Internship Challenge 2021

 Build and deploy application from **app** folder.
 Use whatever service or platform you want (AWS, Azure, GCP, bare metal and so on).
 Most of them have free tier option.
-There's no bad solutions here.
-If you're stuck at some point, just describe what would you do instead.
-We want to see how you think.
+There are no bad solutions here.
+If you're stuck at some point, just describe what you think should be done.
+We want to see how you think and tackle the problems.
 Feel free to use whatever tools you want, in the end we want to see this application started somewhere.

 Requirements: